-The engine may overheat if the ATV is overloaded.
-In this case, reduce the load to specification.

-- The engine may also overheat if mud or dirt has accumulated on the radiator (i.e., after riding in wet terrain).
+- The engine may overheat if the ATV is overloaded.
+In this case, reduce the load to specification. - The engine may also overheat if mud or dirt has accumulated on the radiator (i.e., after riding in wet terrain).
 In this case, see page 8-19 for an explanation on how to access the radiator. - Start the engine after making sure that the warning light is out.
 Continuous use while the warning light is on may cause damage to the engine.

-Engine trouble warning light "♣"
+Engine trouble warning light " 📇 "

-This warning light comes on or flashes when an electrical circuit monitoring the engine is defective.
+This warning light comes on or flashes when an electrical circuit monitoring the engine is not working correctly.
 When this occurs, have a Yamaha dealer check the self-diagnosis system.
-(See page 4-5 for an explanation of the self-diagnosis device.)
+(See page 4-7 for an explanation of the self-diagnosis device.)
 The electrical circuit of the warning light can be checked by turning the key to "ON".
+The warning light should come on for a few seconds, and then go off.

-If the warning light does not come on, then go off, have a Yamaha dealer check the electrical circuit.
+If the warning light does not come on initially when the key is turned to "ON", or if the warning light remains on, have a Yamaha dealer check the electrical circuit.